Wavy, Uneven, or Buckled Zippers After Sewing – 5 Common Causes and the Optimal Zipper Pre-Expansion Solution

 Solution:

-Use a zipper pre-expansion machine (zipper heat press machine) to flatten and stabilize the zipper before sewing.
+Use a zipper pre-expansion machine (zipper heat treatment machine) to flatten and stabilize the zipper before sewing.
 This crucial step prevents shrinkage and deformation, ensuring the zipper remains straight after being sewn.

 2. Mismatch Between Fabric Stretch and Zipper Rigidity